chongrui/pet-store-api-demo/README.md

 This project utilizes [Mirage.js](https://miragejs.com/) to seed mock data, which is derived from the sample data provided by the [Swagger Pet Store API's Docker image](https://github.com/swagger-api/swagger-petstore#to-run-via-docker).
 When the app is executed in development mode, this mock data is automatically seeded using the Webpack development server.

-To run the app with built-in mock data, execute the following command:
+To run the app with built-in mock data, execute the following command (runs at **http://127.0.0.1:3000** by default):
 ```
 npm run start
 ```

 ### Run With a Real Backend Server Locally

 This project also supports integration with a real backend server locally.
-It includes an [Express](https://expressjs.com/) server setup, which is configured to forward all network requests starting with `/api/v3/` to `http://127.0.0.1:8080` (this default address can be modified through the environment variable `SWAGGER_PET_STORE_API_SERVER_ADDRESS`).
+It includes an [Express](https://expressjs.com/) server setup, which is configured to forward all network requests starting with **/api/v3/** to **http://127.0.0.1:8080** (this default address can be modified through the environment variable **SWAGGER_PET_STORE_API_SERVER_ADDRESS**).

-Furthermore, a `proxy` field has been added to the `package.json` file.
+Furthermore, a **proxy** field has been added to the **package.json** file.
 This instructs the Webpack development server to proxy any non-text/html requests to the aforementioned Express server when in development mode.
 For additional information on this configuration, refer to the [official documentation](https://create-react-app.dev/docs/proxying-api-requests-in-development/).

 Combining these two features enables you to take advantage of the Webpack development server's hot reload capability while directing the app to a live backend server, instead of relying on mock data.

 To run the app with a real backend server locally, follow these steps:

-1. Start the Swagger Pet Store API server at `http://127.0.0.1:8080`.
-Here's how:

-   - The Swagger Pet Store API server can be executed locally via Docker or Maven.
+1. Start the Swagger Pet Store API server locally via Docker or Maven at **http://127.0.0.1:8080**.
 For detailed instructions, visit the [Swagger Pet Store GitHub repository](https://github.com/swagger-api/swagger-petstore/tree/master#to-run-with-maven).

-   - Please note: by default, the Swagger Pet Store API server runs on `http://127.0.0.1:8080`.
+   - Note: by default, the Swagger Pet Store API server runs at **http://127.0.0.1:8080**.

 2. Launch the development environment by executing `npm run dev`.
-This command sets everything else up automatically.
+This command sets everything else up automatically and runs at **http://127.0.0.1:4000**.

-   - In case you run the Swagger Pet Store API server on a different address or port rather than `http://127.0.0.1:8080`, provide the correct server address by setting the `SWAGGER_PET_STORE_API_SERVER_ADDRESS` environment variable prior to running the command.
+   - Note: In case you run the Swagger Pet Store API server on a different address or port rather than **http://127.0.0.1:8080**, provide the correct server address by setting the **SWAGGER_PET_STORE_API_SERVER_ADDRESS** environment variable prior to running the command.

 ## Production Deployment